SanRishikesh7/ZeroCollat/README.md

+Here's a corrected and refined version of your README:

+---

 # ZeroCollat

-Collateral less borrowing

 ## Overview

-This project is a Next.js, TailwindCSS, TypeScript, Express, and Web3 application.
-It is designed to provide.
+ZeroCollat is a collateral-less borrowing application built with Next.js, TailwindCSS, TypeScript, Express, and Web3 technologies.
+It aims to provide a seamless borrowing experience without the need for traditional collateral.

 ## Table of Contents